 Aluf Holdings, Inc. Gives Update on BizzShieldPro Acquisition

-/EIN News/ -- FT.
-LAUDERDALE, Fla., March 20, 2023 (GLOBE NEWSWIRE) -- Aluf Holdings, Inc. ("AHIX") ("Aluf") (OTC PINK: AHIX) is excited to announce that it is in the final stages of acquiring BizzShieldPro, a premier provider of discount medical programs and lifestyle services.
+FT.
+LAUDERDALE, Fla., March 20, 2023 (GLOBE NEWSWIRE) -- Aluf Holdings, Inc. ("AHIX") ("Aluf") AHIX is excited to announce that it is in the final stages of acquiring BizzShieldPro, a premier provider of discount medical programs and lifestyle services.
 This acquisition aligns with Aluf Holdings' ongoing strategy of acquiring innovative businesses in the technology, finance, and business sectors.

 "We are thrilled to be close to finalizing the acquisition of BizzShieldPro," said Sam Jakobs, CEO of Aluf Holdings.
 "Their innovative solutions for affordable healthcare services are in line with our mission acquire companies that have a positive impact on people's lives.
 We believe that this acquisition will allow us to expand our reach in the healthcare industry and offer our customers more innovative solutions to meet their needs."